N4 (South Africa): North West

 The entire section of the N4 in the North-West Province is known as the Platinum Highway and is part of the Trans-Kalahari Corridor.

-The N4 Route begins at the Skilpadshek Border Post with Botswana, where it is designated as the A2 Road on the Botswana Side towards Lobatse.
+The N4 route begins at the Skilpadshek Border Post with Botswana, where it is designated as the A2 road on the Botswana side towards Lobatse.
 The border post on the Botswana side is known as Pioneer Gate.
-The N4 Route begins by going south-east for 50 kilometres to reach a junction with the R49.
+The N4 route begins by going south-east for 50 kilometres, through Dinokana and bypassing Lehurutshe, to reach a junction with the R49.

 The N4 and the R49 are cosigned north-east as one road into the CBD of the town of Zeerust.
-Just before Zeerust Shopping Centre, the R49 becomes its own road northwards towards the Gaborone (Kopfontein) border with Botswana, leaving the N4 as the main road through Zeerust eastwards (Church Street).
-The N4 proceeds eastwards for 67 kilometres, passing Groot Marico and the River of the same name, through the Swartruggens Toll Plaza, to the town of Swartruggens, where it meets the northern terminus of the R53 and R509 roads and passes through the central part of the town as Andries Pretorius Street.
+Just before Zeerust Shopping Centre, the R49 becomes its own road northwards towards the Kopfontein (Tlokweng) border with Botswana, leaving the N4 as the main road through Zeerust eastwards (Church Street).
+The N4 proceeds eastwards for 67 kilometres, passing Groot Marico and the river of the same name, through the Swartruggens Toll Plaza, to the town of Swartruggens, where it passes through the central part of the town as Andries Pretorius Street and meets the northern terminus of the R53 and R509 roads.

-From the junction with the R509, the N4 goes eastwards for 45 kilometres to reach the town of Rustenburg.
+From the junction with the R509, the N4 goes eastwards for 45 kilometres, through Moedwil, to reach the town of Rustenburg.
 Just before Rustenburg, the N4 meets the north-eastern terminus of the R52 road.
 Just west of Rustenburg, the N4 meets the R104 (eastbound off-ramp only), which is a road that is an alternative to the N4 and is sometimes designated to roads that were previously part of the N4.